Quadriffis/immortal-millionaire/7 - reach financial independence & retirement.md

 Proposed infographics

-- Show a transparent house where there are text bubbles describig costs (maybe the person and his girlfriend are prepping to go out for dinner?
-Takeout coffee cup on the table?), then a big number next to the house.
+- Show the house from the previous chapter but have circles in green, blue and orange based on need/nice/desire)
 - Show the number x25 (simple math vizualisation), maybe piles of coins in the background?
 - Icon visualisation: You + money + stock market graph = money + more money (the new money is colored different?)